|

 which avoids an overly uniform look and also

 makes tweaking things a lot easier.
-The first stage in
+The first stage in building up the

-generously applied mix of Woodland Scenics
+mix of Woodland Scenics "fine turf",

-grass" (T45, light to medium green) and
+mixing "green grass" (T45, light to

-"weeds" (T46, medium to dark green).
+to dark green).

-This produces a
+This produces a slope covered in low

-slope covered in low grass of various shades of
+grass of various shades of colour.
+It provides a

-colour.
-It provides a pleasing enough look, but
+pleasing enough look, but more vegetation is

-different colour shades of Woodland Scenics
+clearly needed.
+Adding different colour shades of

-"bushes" (FC146 medium green, FC147
+Woodland Scenics "bushes" (FC146 medium

-another layer, and a more interestingly varied
+results in another layer, and a more

-backdrop scenery.
+interestingly varied backdrop scenery.

 |